 The German Wine Institute

 The communication department, directed by Frank Schulz, is the central contact point for all questions related to German wine.
 Initial contact for domestic and foreign journalists is the press section, headed by Ernst Büscher.
-The advertising and market research section, headed by Eberhard Abele, handles the coordination of advertising measures; the production of advertising and informative materials; and domestic and foreign market research.
-The online and internal communication section is currently “under construction.”
+The advertising and market research section, headed by Eberhard Abele, handles the coordination of advertising measures, the production of advertising and informative materials as well as the domestic and foreign market research.
+The online communication section is headed by Pia Johannsen.

 The marketing department, directed by Steffen Schindler, develops marketing concepts for the domestic and foreign markets, as well as coordinates and implements appropriate measures.
 In 2018, the wine institute has 14 external “information bureaus” (Belgium, Canada, Denmark, Finland, Great Britain, The Netherlands, Norway, Sweden, Poland, Switzerland, Russia, China, Japan and the USA).

-The on and off trade department, directed by Udo Pawliza, that handles cooperation with retail key accounts, the wine (specialised) trade and hospitality industry, develops concepts and measures relevant to these branches.
-This includes the ongoing and further development of the training programs and seminars offered by the wine institute
+The on and off trade department, directed by Udo Pawliza, handles cooperation with retail key accounts, the wine (specialised) trade and hospitality industry, develops concepts and measures relevant to these branches.
+The training section headed by Michaela Nübling is part of the on and off trade department.
+It is committed to the further development of the training programs and seminars offered by the wine institute

 The German Wine Institute is part of a network working on behalf of the interests of the German wine industry.
 Its business operations are supervised by the Deutscher Weinfonds (DWF, or German Wine Fund).